jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

     This flexibility helps in managing and monitoring server operations more effectively, especially in large or complex environments.

-## Task 2 -- Getting server support details
+## Step 2 - Getting server support details

 The subsequent phase in server troubleshooting involves verifying the support details.
 This information is crucial for determining warranty